Mueed-C/13th-Annual-Shifa-Scholars-Day-2024---AI-DDH/README.md

 Wah Medical College <br/>
 [![Email](icons/EMAIL.png)](mailto:maryamamjad884@gmail.com) [![LinkedIn](icons/LINKEDIN.png)](https://www.linkedin.com/in/maryam-amjad-82185b27b/)

-Second-year medical student with a keen interest in research.
+Medical student with a keen interest in research.
 Previously gave an oral presentation on this topic and is now presenting this poster.
 Enthusiastic about contributing to research and expanding their knowledge.
+Ambassador to various research societies from Wah Medical College.

 ---